 We’ll be fishing as individuals this time on a stretch of canal that has both produced some big fish and some great competition lengths in recent years.

 We will be using the Score Fishing app to record fish captures, lengths and photos.

 If you do not already have the app, you must download it and register with Score Fishing before the match.
 There is a one-off fee of £1.99 for the app.
-There is more information about how Score Fishing works on the website http://www.scorefishing.com and a video that shows how it works.
+There is more information about how Score Fishing works on the website http://www.scorefishing.com, and you can watch our demonstration below.